Javinator9889/blog/content/posts/termius-ppa/index.md

 # If using public beta, uninstall as follows
 sudo apt remove termius-beta

-# Remove the repository using the add-apt-repository command
+# Remove the repository from the lists
-# Keep in mind it must be the same as you added (stable, beta, etc.)
-sudo add-apt-repository -r "deb [arch=amd64 signed-by=/usr/share/keyrings/javinator9889-ppa-keyring.gpg] https://ppa.javinator9889.com all main"

-# Removing *beta* repository
-sudo add-apt-repository -r "deb [arch=amd64 signed-by=/usr/share/keyrings/javinator9889-ppa-keyring.gpg] https://ppa.javinator9889.com public-beta main"
+sudo rm /etc/apt/sources.list.d/javinator9889-ppa.list

 # Finally, remove the key if you want not to trust it anymore
 sudo -E gpg --no-default-keyring --keyring=/usr/share/keyrings/javinator9889-ppa-keyring.gpg --delete-keys 08633B4AAAEB49FC